RobTillaart/PCA9671/README.md

 ## Reset

-The PCA9671 has a RESET pin (pin 1) to reset the device to power on state.
+The PCA9671 and PCA9673 have a reset pin (pin 1 or 3) to reset the device to power on state.

-To reset the device one needs to set the RESET pin LOW for at least 4 us.
+To reset the device one needs to set the reset pin LOW for at least 4 us.
 The reset process itself takes about 100us, see datasheet page 20 and fig 22.

+The reset can / will change the internal state of the device compared to the (cached) inner state as hold by the library.
-The RESET can de-align the internal state so be aware you might need to call e.g. **read16()** or **select()** after reset.
+So you need to call e.g. **read16()** or **select()** after reset to restore the alignment of the inner states.

 ### Software Reset Call